spacebanana420/Andromeda/README.md

 ---------
 Grab the stable releases [here](https://github.com/spacebanana420/Andromeda/releases)

-But you can also get the developpement build from the repository.
+But you can also get the testing build from the repository.

 How to use
 ----------